kyramichel/Pyspark_Cloud/README.md

 # 1. Install & Run Spark in minutes on any computer/tablet.
-See: PySpark_GoogleColab.ipynb
+## Details: PySpark_GoogleColab.ipynb